linode/docs/docs/guides/platform/manager/glish/index.md

     exec /sbin/getty -8 38400 tty1 &

+{{< note >}}
+If you are having issues accessing Weblish or Glish, you may be behind a restrictive local firewall.
+See [Lish Gateways](/docs/guides/lish/#lish-gateways) for a list of data centers, their corresponding gateways, and the ports that are used.
+{{</ note >}}

 ## Install a Display Manager and Desktop Environment

 Before using Glish, a display manager and desktop environment must be installed on the Compute Instance.
 You can use any desktop environment that you wish, including [Gnome](https://www.gnome.org/), [KDE](https://kde.org/), [MATE](https://mate-desktop.org/), and [Xfce](https://www.xfce.org/).
 When choosing one, consider the size of your Compute Instance and the requirements of that desktop environment.
 For instance, Xfce and MATE are lightweight and can run on the smallest Compute Instance.
-Gnome is better suited for at least 2GB of memory and KDE requires at least 2GB of memory.
+When running Gnome, at least 2 GB of memory is recommended.
+For KDE, at least 4 GB of memory is recommended.

 {{< note >}}
 The instructions below install Xfce4 and LightDM on Debian 11.
 You are not limited to using these applications or this distribution.
 If you wish to use other software, follow the instructions for that application.